If you can’t find an answer to your question below, contact us at email@example.com

 What’s included in the packet?

-The packet will contain your bib, a timing chip (to be returned at the finish line), the event tech shirt, and product samples from sponsors.
+The packet will contain your bib, a timing chip (to be returned at the finish line), the event swag, and product samples from sponsors.

 When and where is packet pickup?